alasca-association/tarook/docs/user/reference/actions-references.rst

 ``manual-terraform.sh``
 -----------------------

-This is a thin wrapper around Terraform.
-The arguments are passed on to Terraform, and the environment for it is set to use the same module and state as when run from ``apply-terraform.sh``.
+This is a thin wrapper around OpenTofu.
+The arguments are passed on to OpenTofu, and the environment for it is set to use the same module and state as when run from ``apply-terraform.sh``.

 This is useful for operational interventions, debugging and development